jmreguyal/Tableau-Dashboards/README.md

 # Tableau-Dashboards

-This repository includes all of my Tableau Dashboard projects
+This repository includes all of my Tableau Dashboard projects.

+Each folder contains the Tableau workbook, and the dataset file used.